MitaCo/front-end-javascript-test/readme.md

 ```
 Because of different ports I was using for Angular app (webpack) and Rails I need here CORS headers.

 Then I changed my front-end app to use this proxy as API endpoint.
 GET requests worked but I have some problem with POST/PUT requests.
 I tried to figure out what is problem with RestClient but didn't wanted to spent too much time on it so I left as is. ( P.S.
-There is a validation error on [this example](https://github.com/redguava/cliniko-api/blob/master/sections/products.md#create-product) ) App now get products from API but does not store or delete changes - that is handled only on front-end.
+There is a validation error in [this example](https://github.com/redguava/cliniko-api/blob/master/sections/products.md#create-product) )

+App now get products from API but does not store or delete changes - that is handled only on front-end.

 ## Known bad parts of app
 * no production build (missing production webpack config) so builded app is huge